mthuurne/retroasm/docs/instruction-set.rst

 Mode Matches
 ^^^^^^^^^^^^

 A mode match placeholder is defined using the syntax ``<mode> <name>``.
-A mode match placeholder will be later substituted by a matched entry (row) in the mode with the given name.
+A mode match placeholder will be later substituted by a matched row in the mode with the given name.

 A mode match placeholder can be used to include an existing mode in a new mode's definition: